 The Opposite of Abandonment

-The “Get Out of Jail Free” card doesn’t support you in abandoning the conversation entirely, nor your girlfriend, nor yourself.
-It supports your relationship.
+The “Get Out of Jail Free” card doesn’t support you in abandoning the conversation entirely.
+Nor your girlfriend, nor yourself.
+It supports continued relating.
 It helps you both “stick it out” through the hard stuff without accidentally abandoning yourselves.

 This is important, because it’s in these kinds of moments that both parties tend to abandon themselves and/or the other.

-When you walk away in order to reset that dynamic, you do so with the intention to return and enter into a different dynamic, or do a different dance, and seek a different flavor of connection.
+When you walk away in order to ‘reset’ that dynamic, you walk away with the intention to return and enter into a different dynamic, step into a different mental ‘dance,’ and sniff out a different flavor of connection.

 “Checking in” Doesn’t Mean “Checking it Off”